-While that may be helpful, knowing the dominant baitfish in the lake you’re about to fish can be an extremely important asset.
+While that may be helpful, knowing the dominate baitfish in the lake you’re about to fish can be an extremely important asset.

 It’s really critical during the fall when bass target the most abundant species in a given lake as they fatten up for winter.

 Yet, gaining solid knowledge about the baitfish in a specific lake is something overlooked by many anglers who assume “bait is bait.”